-Significant impairment charges were recognized in three months ended July 31, 2016, October 31, 2015 and October 31, 2014 (partly derecognized in the three months ended July 31, 2015).
-Significant mineral property recoveries were recognized in the three months ended October 31, 2014.
+Significant impairment charges were recognized in three months ended July 31, 2016 and October 31, 2015.
 A significant share-based payments expense was recognized in the three months ended April 30, 2016.
 A significant loss on settlement of debt was recognized in the three months ended July 31, 2016.